Dialpad LogoDialpad Logo Icon

 • Software subscriptions

-Using a SaaS model service (more on CCaaS) is a great way to control spending, since cloud contact center solutions like Dialpad are cost-effective and make it easy to set up and deploy a cloud-based contact center for a recurring monthly subscription fee that you can scale up or down as and when needed.
+Using a SaaS model service (more on CCaaS) is a great way to control spending, since contact centre solutions like Dialpad are cost-effective and make it easy to set up and deploy a cloud-based contact centre for a recurring monthly subscription fee that you can scale up or down as and when needed.

 That means you’ll always know exactly how much money is coming out of your account each month so you can plan and budget more accurately.